nickolanack/node-mc-agent/README.md

 - mc-entities.js  keeps track of items players (mobs etc) around the agent
 - mc-inventory.js  keeps track of the items held by the agent and provides the agent with the ability to use them
-- mc-movement.js  keeps track of the agents current location and provides simple movement abilites
+- mc-movement.js  keeps track of the agents current location and provides simple movement abilites but fails, when obstructed and is too lazy to go around the obstruction
-- mc-pathfinder.js  provides advanced routing algorithms can be used with mc-movement
+- mc-pathfinder.js provides advanced routing algorithms can be used with mc-movement to solve path finding problems
 - mc-senses.js tracks environment and player states, such as: health, hunger, time, weather ...
-- mc-spatial.js used by movement, and pathfinder, provides information about blocks and functions for measuring things ...
+- mc-spatial.js used by movement, and pathfinder, and entities provides information about blocks distances and functions for measuring things ...

 - agent.js is basically my working minecraft player